<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If you're ready to eat clean in the new year, here's how to achieve this beneficial goal.

-1. Eat the colors of the rainbow.
+1. Eat the Colors of the Rainbow

 It's well understood that fruits and vegetables provide a wide spectrum of nutrients, but in order to make your kids gobble them up, you need to make them more enticing.
-Check out these 20 tips to get your kids to eat more veggies (you'll have fun too).
+Check out these tips to get your kids to eat more veggies (you'll have fun too).
 You can also make 3D art using fruits and vegetables, helping your children develop a more positive relationship with nutrient-dense foods.

 Nothing is more rewarding than starting your own little backyard garden.
 Whether you grow tomatoes and herbs on your balcony or an array of fruit and vegetables in your backyard, this is a great way to become more active, as you teach your kids where food comes from.
 Here are 10 fruits and vegetables that are great to plant with kids!
+Don’t have a big year or a garden?
+That’s okay, there are more and more indoor options for growing herbs and veggies that require minimal space, making this more possible than ever to accomplish.

-4. Schedule meal times.
+4. Schedule Meal Times

-5. Offer a healthy selection.
+5. Offer a Healthy Selection

 Whether you're at the grocery store or preparing fruits and vegetables at home, give your family a choice.
 For example, allow your children to each pick one fruit and vegetable they would like to try or prepare that week.
 When it comes to meal time, make 2-3 vegetables, asking your child to pick two.
 That way, they will not feel as though they're being forced to eat foods they don't like.

 Hide healthy ingredients in all of the dishes your family loves!
 Does your family love meatloaf?
 Why not incorporate finely diced vegetables and even oatmeal into the ground beef mixture?
 Get creative!
+Blending up spinach, nuts, seeds, or other veggies can make it easier to add these ingredients to smoothies, oatmeal, or even pasta dishes.

-7. Prep snacks ahead of time.
+7. Prep Snacks Ahead of Time

-8. Experiment with herbs and spices.
+8. Experiment with Herbs and Spices

-9. Eliminate "family-style" serving at the table.
+9. Eliminate "Family Style" Serving at the Table

 Portion control is important, and when heaping bowls of food are in front of you, you're prone to eat more.
 One study found that when food is served family-style, people eat 35 percent more.
 Spoon out your meals at the counter or stove, and if there's leftovers, send healthy lunches the next day.

-10. Sit back and observe.
+10. Sit Back and Observe

-Instead of putting meals on the tables and discussing why your children should eat every last bit, just sit back and enjoy regular conversation.
-Kids tend to eat intuitively and if they feel as though they're being forced to eat certain things, they may rebel, especially if they are picky eaters.
+Instead of putting meals on the table and discussing why your children should eat every last bit, just sit back and enjoy regular conversation.
+Kids tend to eat intuitively, and if they feel as though they're being forced to eat certain things, they may rebel, especially if they are picky eaters.
 To ensure that kids consume a variety of nutrients, encourage them to try a few bites of everything on their plate.
 Discuss their favorites.

 By implementing clean eating habits at a young age, you will encourage a foundation of good health for many years to come — but remember to also lead by example.

-About The Balance 360 Nutrition System
+About Balance 360 Nutrition

 Contact Us Free Self-Assessment